Uttama Villain: Theatrical

 In February 2015, Eros International which purchased the worldwide distribution rights of the film announced that the film will be released worldwide on 2 April 2015.
 Thirrupathi Brothers acquired the domestic theatrical rights while Raajkamal Films International handled the distribution for the overseas theatres.
-Studio Green bought the Tamil Nadu theatrical rights.
-The release was later pushed to 10 April 2015, coinciding the five-day Tamil New Year weekend; and trade analysts believed about the increase in footfalls, following school examinations which will be completed within the same date.
-However, due to the delay in completion of visual effects, the producers later postponed the film to 24 April and 1 May.
-Then the film was scheduled to release on 1 May 2015, which was confirmed by the producers.
-But, it was released on 2 May after sorting out issues between financiers and producers.
-The entire team attended the film's premiere at the Golden Cinemas in Dubai on 30 April 2015, a day before the Indian release.
+Studio Green bought the Tamil Nadu theatrical rights, while C. Kalyan acquired the film's theatrical rights in Andhra Pradesh and Telangana.
+The release was later pushed to 10 April 2015, coinciding with the five-day Tamil New Year weekend; and trade analysts believed about the increase in footfalls, following school examinations which will be completed within the same date.
+However, due to the delay in completion of visual effects, the producers later postponed the film to 24 April and later to 1 May, which was confirmed by the producers.
+The team attended the film's premiere at the Golden Cinemas in Dubai on 30 April 2015, a day before the Indian release.

-Marketing

-Before the film's production, the first look and title logo of the film were released on 1 March 2014, depicting a Theyyam art form sketched on Haasan's face and few more posters were subsequently released.
-Thirrupathi Brothers attached the teaser trailer for the film along with Suriya starrer Anjaan (another film produced by the studio), at the 8th Vijay Awards held on 5 July 2014, and was simultaneously uploaded to YouTube.
-The film's trailer was supposed to be released on Pongal, but after being unofficially leaked through the internet on 13 January 2015, the trailer was launched the next day morning by the makers.
-The second trailer of the film was released at the film's audio launch event on 1 March 2015, and the third trailer was unveiled on 29 March 2015.
-Few more trailers were released, ahead of the film's release.
-Shortly after the film's release, the makers unveiled six deleted scenes of the film, which was well received.